 Leupold LTO Tracker Thermal Monocular is a thermal imaging mini system which very much resembles a small torch which can fit it a single hand.
 The heat signatures of a target can be picked by this 1.5-pound monocular at a distance of about 400 meters.

 This precise and handy thermal monocular is very impressive to use and experience elite and enjoy outdoor recreations.
 This Leupold LTO Tracker Thermal Monocular is not only an easily accessible device but also it prevails in the list of durable and waterproof monocular.

 Waterproof is a most required factor which would help people to visualize the presence of counter agents even in cold weather and rainy seasons.

 The thermal imaging screen which is usually made up of a thin plastic or germanium can provide you excellent detection of heat signatures from raccoons, dears, rabbits, rats but unfortunately, people also mistake a rock for an animal too.

 Unlike other monoculars, this product doesn’t require a big screen but it is provided with an adequate screen which can allow visuals from the direct view.

-This product also consists of a 6X zoom which pretty much allows producing a six times larger image moreover it is also suitable to carry it in a single pocket and the rugged outlook of this monocular provides an impact resistant protection.
+This product also consists of a 6X zoom which pretty much allows producing a six times larger image moreover it is also suitable to carry it in a single pocket and the rugged outlook of this monocular provides impact-resistant protection.

 8. Bestguarder Digital Night Vision Monocular